bteger508/secure-sms-chat-plugin/Discovery/README.md

 ## Folder Contents
 - DiscoveryMeeting.png - screenshot of the our discovery meeting Zoom call
+- FollowupQuestions.md - a list of followup questions to refine the software requirements

 ## Meeting Participants
 - All capstone members